-It may also happen that the desert rose is faced with rotting when the soil is too moist.
+It may also happen that the desert rose starts rotting when the soil is too moist.

-Only water when the soil is dry, and also check that your pot lets excess water drain out away from the roots, it must be well drained and have holes at the bottom.
+Only water when the soil is dry, and also check that your pot lets excess water drain out away from the roots.
+Soil must drain very well the pot should have holes at the bottom.

 Smart tip about the desert rose

-This magnificent plant is also called baobab rose, and it can bloom all year round when it gets older and is well cared for.
+This magnificent plant is also called baobab rose.
+It can bloom all year round when it gets older and is well cared for.